 Tips for Your First Day

 Take a lesson!
 Like anything, you'll improve the most when you receive some guidance.
 The best way to become a good skier or snowboarder is to take a lesson from one of our qualified instructors.
 You'll safely learn more in a 1 hour lesson than you will all day on your own.
-Click here for information on our learn to turn package.

 - Obtain proper equipment.
 Be sure to have your ski or snowboard bindings adjusted correctly.
 You can rent quality ski or snowboarding equipment at Cascade Mountain.
 Click here to view our rentals page.